freakishcode/bakarePortfolio/README.md

 Title: Vanilla PortFolio with typescript

-Description: I Created A portfolio using HTML, CSS, Java script and Typescript (for type safety), and also Php (Back-end: for the contact form Submit)
+Description: I Created A portfolio using HTML, CSS, Java script and Typescript (for type safety)

 ### Dependencies Used:

 1. Typescript
-2. Php

 ### Steps to run Typescript Portfolio Project :